-These foreign authors have either come to Hald in connection with proper writers’ retreats like The Danish-American Writers’ Retreat (www.haldhovedgaard.dk/writersretreat) that was held in May 2007, or in connection with author and translator exchange programs such as Baltic Ring III (www.ekl.ee/balticring).
+These foreign authors have either come to Hald in connection with proper writers’ retreats like The Danish-American Writers’ Retreat that was held in May 2007, or in connection with author and translator exchange programs such as Baltic Ring III.

 Inviting foreign writers to Hald has proven to be a fruitful experience.
-It is always a good idea for Danish authors to meet colleagues from other countries and other cultures, and what better way than to live next door to them for a week or two in the beautiful setting of the old manor that houses the centre?
+It is always inspiring for Danish authors to meet colleagues from other countries and other cultures; and what better way than to live next door to them for a week or two in the beautiful setting of the old manor that houses the centre?

 The summer of 2009 we saw the launching of the program “International Residency for Writers at Hald”, called H.A.L.D.
 (Housing Authors & Literature, Denmark).

-The H.A.L.D. programme was succesfully repeated in 2010-2016.
+The H.A.L.D. programme was successfully repeated in 2010-2016.